How to own an abandoned house

 Not only would a neighborhood association give you political support, but also it can be a place where you could raise the additional money necessary for you to be able to afford to purchase the abandoned house.

-Note that in most places, you can't "assume ownership" of an abandoned house.
-The closest thing may be to buy it at a tax sale, if you live where there is a real estate property tax and the taxes are not being paid.
-You should look into that public information by going to your city hall, or more often, to the county courthouse.
+So in direct answer to your question, in most places, you can't simply go through a couple of quick steps to become the owner of an abandoned house.
+If you live where there is a real estate property tax and the taxes are not being paid, you might be able to make a successful bid on it at a sheriff's sale.
+Whether or not there are taxes due is another piece of public information that you can obtain while at the county courthouse or on the county website.
 If taxes aren't being paid, find out how long it will be before it is scheduled to be "sold on the courthouse steps," as they say.
 If you can afford mentally to wait that long, that may be your best choice yet.

 Those are the general steps to take about the abandoned house problem.
 We agree that if the property is an eyesore, you should take action.
 Unfortunately it's just not a simple process in most places.